jebberjeb/reframe-fsm/doc/HOWTO-blog.md

  :invalid-password  {:password-changed   :ready}}
 ```

-Before we dive into the code, let's go over a few things we've learned which
+Before we dive into the code, here are a few things to keep in mind as you dive
-might help you when using this design approach.
+into your state machines:

 _TIP #1 Your state machine shouldn't require more than a page of Clojure
 code._